1. The Unification of Sun Myung Moon by Jane Day Mook

 This book was published by the Japanese UC on October 2, 2000.
 It shows one of the main Waseda University buildings behind Moon.
 On page 26 it published the fake Waseda University graduation certificate for Moon shown below.

-▲ The Unification Church of Japan even made a fake Waseda University graduation certificate for Moon!
-The name at the end of the certificate is Mr Murai Sukenaka (村井 資長).
+There is no signature.
+The name at the end of the certificate is Mr Murai Sukenaka, 村井 資長.
 He was a president of Waseda University, but he strongly opposed the Unification Church and CARP.

 This certificate was published in a CARP document about “The history of the Unification Church and the life of Sun Myung Moon 1920-1990” as well as the book shown above.